Try it out

 }

-The outer document passes each snippet element it wants to render to the renderer in a renderblocks
+The outer document passes each snippet element it wants to render to the renderer in a renderblocks request message.
+This message is posted to the iframe content window.

-request has this message format:
+The renderblocks request has this message format:

 export interface RenderBlocksRequestMessage extends SimulatorMessage {